 Achieve More from Grade 4 to High School Graduation and Beyond

-Your Son or Daughter Will Learn:
+Your Child Will Learn:

-- Techniques for planning and tracking long term projects.
+- Techniques to plan and track projects.

 - Organizational methods for setting up an effective personal study area and tackling homework.